 - Deadpan Snarker: Bob has one when he turns into a frog via potion:"I feel like a bad New Yorker cartoon."

-- Death Is Cheap: The re-animation machine Bob creates easily brings Bart back to life with no ill effects every time Bob kills him, no matter how severe his body was damaged.
+- Death Is Cheap: The re-animation machine Bob creates easily brings Bart back to life with no ill effects every time Bob kills him, no matter how severe the boy's body was damaged.

 - Death Montage: Played for Laughs.
 Poor Bart gets Impaled with Extreme Prejudice by a Harpoon Gun and then gets his heart ripped out of his chest; gets whacked with a sledgehammer not once but many times in the manner of Monty Python and the Holy Grail; gets his head blown clean off with a gun; fed to a lion; Squashed Flat by a steamroller, then folded into a paper plane before being thrown into a Deadly Rotary Fan, then picked up and tossed into a cremation furnace; handed a shockingly expensive electric bill for the Reanimator that induces a Hollywood Heart Attack; liquefied into juice (which has happened offscreen); and hacked into pieces with an axe (also happened offscreen).
 And he gets revived each time he gets killed only to become a cosmic punching bag.